 Will they alter their choices?

 DF: “It’s an interesting question.
-Last year I reviewed the research around it, and found that there’s very not much of it, and most of it is US-oriented, so we are now trying to fill in the gaps.
+Last year I reviewed the research around it, and found that there’s not very much of it, and most of it is US-oriented, so we are now trying to fill in the gaps.
 I think we can expect in the next couple of years to have nice academic and policy-relevant publications in that field.

 “The couple of things that we have done so far tend to suggest that students would be willing to shift from their first preference field of education to their second preference, if the first preference leads to no jobs and the second preference has good job prospects.
 Obviously, the distance between the first preference and the second preference jobs can’t be too big, because you’d run the risk of young people losing interest or dropping out of school.
 But I do believe that within individuals’ preference set, there must be something close to their first preference that has a better alternative in terms of employment, and if you make people aware of that, they might be willing to switch.